 CIP Features

 In grain-based ethanol plants, whole stillage is separated into Wet Distillers Grain (WDG) and thin stillage using a decanter centrifuge.
-The thin stillage stream is processed through the SED MVR evaporator system to produce concentrated syrup for DDGS manufacturing.
+The thin stillage stream is processed through the SED MVR evaporator system to produce concentrated syrup for Distillers Dried Grains with Solubles (DDGS) manufacturing.

 Process Flow